GoogleCloudPlatform/mlops-on-gcp/workshops/tfdv/README.md

 ### Creating an instance of AI Platform Notebooks

 An instance of **AI Platform Notebooks** is used as a primary experimentation/development workbench.
+Different labs may use different configurations.
+Refer to the lab README files for the detailed instructions on setting up the lab instance.

 To provision the instance follow the [Create an new notebook instance](https://cloud.google.com/ai-platform/notebooks/docs/create-new) setup guide.
 Use the *TensorFlow Enterprise 2.1* no-GPU image.
 Leave all other settings at their default values.